-Prerequisite: ENG 101 with a grade of "C" or higher, or consent of instructor.
+Prerequisite: Successful completion of ENG-101 with a

+grade of C or higher, or consent of instructor.
+IAI Code: C1 901R.
+PCS Code: 1.2.
+Lecture: 3.
+Lab: 0.

-ENG 200 -Language, Power, and Public Life IAI: H9 900
+ENG 200 - Language, Power, and Public Life (3 credits)

-1.1 Language, Power, and Public Life is an introduction to rhetoric as an intellectual force shaping public life.
+Language, Power, and Public Life is an introduction to rhetoric as an intellectual force, shaping public life.
 This course studies a selection of rhetorical theories and introduces students to key interdisciplinary approaches to the study of language from the social sciences, the sciences, and the humanities.
 Students will analyze the ways in which language and public life are interconnected by considering various historical and contemporary case studies.
 Students write 16-24 pages of revised prose during the course.
-(Fall only)